‘Kimberly Akimbo’ Is the Standout New Musical on Broadway Right Now

-It was strange, leaving for a breath of fresh air during Kimberly Akimbo (Booth Theatre, booking to April 23, 2023) during intermission, to realize that my face had been creased in a constant smile since curtain up.
+It was strange, leaving for a breath of fresh air at intermission during Kimberly Akimbo (Booth Theatre, booking to April 23, 2023), to realize that my face had been creased in a constant smile since curtain up.
 Sometimes, many times, that smile had broken out into a laugh, because this Broadway musical based on David Lindsay-Abaire’s play of the same name is extremely funny.

 And even when this musical, transferred from a successful off-Broadway run at the Atlantic Theater, isn’t funny—because the book and lyrics by Lindsay-Abaire come with piercing, meaningful jabs too—there is something about Kimberly Akimbo’s execution that feels springy and light at its heart.
 Under Jessica Stone’s assured direction, and clever, layered music by Jeanine Tesori, it’s a delight, the standout new Broadway musical of the season so far.